bovender/configure-server/README.md

 The root of the data information tree (DIT) is construed from the `$domain` and `$tld` variables defined in the script.

-> If the OpenLDAP server does not accept your password, issue `sudo dpkg-reconfigure slapd` and enter `$domain.$tld` when asked about the machine name.
+> If the OpenLDAP server does not accept your password (which probably happens after the initial install), issue `sudo dpkg-reconfigure slapd` and enter `$domain.$tld` when asked about the machine name.

-User information is stored unter `ou=users,dc=$domain,dc=$tld` The entries' structural object class is `inetOrgPerson`.
+User information is stored unter `ou=users,dc=$domain,dc=$tld`.
+The entries' _structural object class_ is `inetOrgPerson`.
 To be able to store information about mail aliases, the Postfix documentation [suggests][pf-ldap] using attributes such as `mailDrop` and `mailAcceptingGeneralId`.
 [The Book of Postfix][pf-book] (first German edition) also uses `mailDrop` in an example setup of [Postfix][] and [Courier-IMAP][].
 The problem here is that these attributes are not defined in the schemes that [OpenLDAP][] ships with on Ubuntu Server.
-The _cosine_ schema does include a structual object class `pilotPerson`, which defines attributes such as `otherMail` which one could use as a storage field for aliases.
+The _cosine_ schema does include a _structual object class_
+`pilotPerson`, which defines attributes such as `otherMail` that one could use as a storage field for aliases.
 But since both `inetOrgPerson` and `pilotPerson` are _structural_ classes, you cannot assign an entry to both of them at the same time.
-Therefore, I downloaded the Courier schema from the Ubuntu repositories, converted it to [OLC][zytrax-olc] ("cn=schema,cn=config") format, and included it in the script.
+Therefore, I ended up downloading the Courier schema from the Ubuntu repositories.
+I converted it to [OLC][zytrax-olc] ("cn=schema,cn=config") format, and included it in this script.

-Creating new attributes and classes without registered object ID (OID) is not considered good LDAP practice.
+Creating new attributes and classes without a registered object ID (OID) is not considered good LDAP practice.
 Therefore I refrained from simply creating my own objectClass and chose to use the Courier schemas.